 The Canon 100mm F2 USM is one of the “can’t lose” offers from the Canon lineup.
 It performed immaculately in every single category.
-It is intriguing that the figures are hardly better contrasted with its more famous sister lens (the 85mm F1.8 USM).
+Intriguingly, the figures are hardly better contrasted with its more famous sister lens (the 85mm F1.8 USM).

-So in the event that you can’t or do not have any desire to put into Canon glass, then the 100mm F2 USM is a really evident arrangement giving comparative qualities at a much lower cost.
+So if you can’t or do not have any desire to put it into Canon glass, then the 100mm F2 USM is an evident arrangement giving comparative qualities at a much lower cost.
 Highly suggested!

 Walk through the below video to see the sample photos of the lens.

-You Can Get The Lens From My Recommended Retailers
+You Can Get The Lens From My Recommended Retailer: Amazon

 Thanks for reading hope you enjoyed the review & found it useful if you have any questions just leave a comment below & I will be happy to answer you.